I2Tunimib/I2T-docs/docs/user-manual/discover-services/extenders.md

 ## Geo Properties (Wikidata)

-An extender that retrieves geographic properties from Wikidata for the entities in the selected reconciled column.<br /><br />**Input**: A *column reconciled against Wikidata*, with entities' ID in any supported format (e.g., `
+An extender that retrieves geographic properties from Wikidata for the entities in the selected reconciled column.

+**Input**: A *column reconciled against Wikidata*, with entities' ID in any supported format (e.g., `

 ---

 ## Meteo Properties (OpenMeteo)

-An extender that adds weather properties for the geographic points in the selected *reconclied column* (latitude, longitude) for a given date provided in another column.<br /><br />**Input**: A *column reconciled with latitute and longitude* (e.g., `
+An extender that adds weather properties for the geographic points in the selected *reconclied column* (latitude, longitude) for a given date provided in another column.

+**Input**: A *column reconciled with latitute and longitude* (e.g., `

 ---

 ## Annotation properties

-An extender that consolidates existing linking annotations by generating new column(s) containing *ID* and/or *name* values from the reconciled column.<br /><br />**Input**: A * reconciled column * against any dataset or knowledge graph; a * selection of the properties * to extract (ID in any supported format `
+An extender that consolidates existing linking annotations by generating new column(s) containing *ID* and/or *name* values from the reconciled column.

+**Input**: A * reconciled column * against any dataset or knowledge graph; a * selection of the properties * to extract (ID in any supported format `

 ---

 ## SPARQL (Wikidata)

-An extender that executes SPARQL queries on Wikidata for the entities in the selected column.<br /><br />**Input**: A *reconciled column* with Wikidata entities; plus the variables and body of the SPARQL query.
-Specify the variables for the<ul style="list-style-
+An extender that executes SPARQL queries on Wikidata for the entities in the selected column.

+**Input**: A *reconciled column* with Wikidata entities; plus the variables and body of the SPARQL query.
+Specify the variables for the

 ---